robenkleene/design-references/after-effects/after-effects-timeline.md

 - `n`: Set the end of the work area
 - `⇧⌘X`: Trim the composition to the work area

-#### Modifiers

-- Hold `⇧` and any of the above properties to see them at the same time.
-- Hold `⌥` and any of the above properties to add a key frame.

 ### Glossary

 - For some reason toggling the disclosure indicators is called "Twirling".